ccardea/osy-site/yoga/yama.md

 This is written from the male point of view and females may question its validity for them.
 For males, this is a well known principle that is practiced by athletes, military, and others.

 ### *Aparigrahā* - Absence of Greed, Greedlessness
-Obvious forms: Not being consumed by acquisition of money.
-Subtle forms: Seeking rewards but lacking in the effort required to obtain them.

 #### Sutra 2.39
 *Aparigraha-sthairye janma-kathantā-sambodhaḥ*